CooperASC/cooperasc.github.com/_posts/notes/2013-02-20-notes-about-friday-meeting-for-saskia.md

 1. What’s with the security. can you tell us how much it’s costing.
 Why are they patrolling?

-2. where to go from here
+2. Where to go from here?

 what efforts are being made to oppose and actively seek solutions?